samuelhbne/vpn-launchpad/README.md

 $ ./vlp --purge
 ```

-Note: Purging the local proxy and the VPN server from cloud after the end of surfing is always recommended.
-Not only it reduces the cost of AWS service hiring in case you are not a free tier user, but also it purges the surfing trail from cloud hence protects your privacy.
+Note: Removing the local proxy and the VPN server from cloud after surfing is always recommended.
+Not only it reduces the cost for AWS service hiring, also it removes the potential trails from cloud to protect your privacy.

 ## Configuration